Texas Navy: Texas Navy Association

 Although the Tideland dispute was settled on 1 June 1960, the Third Texas Navy continued to function as a social club.
 In 1970, its headquarters were relocated to Galveston by Governor Preston Smith.
 In October 1972, it was re-designated the Texas Navy Association and chartered as a nonprofit organization by Secretary of State Bob Bullock.
 In 1973, the Sixty-third Texas Legislature passed S.B.
 94, which established the "Texas Navy Association as the official governing body of Texas Navy operations".
 As of 2019, the Texas Navy Association is still in operation.

 Maritime Regiment

 The Maritime Regiment of the Texas State Guard, also known as the Texas Maritime Regiment and TMAR, was established by the Commander-in-Chief of Texas Military Forces, Governor Rick Perry, in 2006.
-It was the naval militia force of Texas tasked with providing sea, littoral, and riverine operational support for homeland defense, including civil contingency, security, rescue, and disaster operations in conjunction with the United States Coast Guard, Texas Parks and Wildlife Department, Texas Forest Service, and the Lower Colorado River Authority.
-It operated and maintained a fleet of brown-water watercraft.
-It was replaced by the Special Troops Battalions in the January 1, 2020 reorganization by Commanding General Major General Robert Bodisch, which maintains the same mission-set.
+It is the naval militia force of Texas tasked with providing sea, littoral, and riverine operational support for homeland defense, including civil contingency, security, rescue, and disaster operations in conjunction with the United States Coast Guard, Texas Parks and Wildlife Department, Texas Forest Service, and the Lower Colorado River Authority.
+It operates and maintains a fleet of brown-water watercraft.